revbayes/revbayes.github.io/developer/implement_functions.md

 ```

 Finally, we need to include the hyperbolic cosine function in the `RbRegister_Func.cpp` file located in the `/revlanguage/workspace/` directory.
 To do this go to the `RbRegister_Func.cpp` file and locate the math functions and type `#include Func_hyperbolicCosine.h` in the correct alphabetical order for that group.
+Now scroll down in that file until you find the math functions and add the line `addFunction( new Func_hyperbolicCosine());`